-Sometimes, you have to use the same story to answer several question types with different angles.
+Sometimes, you have to use the same story to answer several question types from different angles.
 This means that 3-5 well-prepared stories are good to go.
-Such approaches can give you the flexibility to answer any questions, even the unexpected ones.
+Such approaches can give you the flexibility to answer any questions, even unexpected ones.

 So how can you prepare such stories?
 Spend your efforts on three layers of a story – the content base, the plot, and the style.

 Read the full guide here: Bain Case Interview